wdumlao/gulptemplate/README.md

-# gulptemplate
+# Gulp Template
-Adding my gulp template
+This is my base gulp template.